-Department of Behavioral Health

-ADVANCE PAYMENT REQUEST FORM

-I. GRANTEE AND GRANT IDENTIFICATION

-Organization/Applicant Name:

-RFA No.:

-RFA Title:

-II.
-FUNDING AWARD & ADVANCE

-Total Award: \$ Advance Requested: \$ (Amount allowed is the lesser o vance Requested: \$ Percent of Total Award: ()%

-An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
+Department of Behavioral Health ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: RFA No.: RFA Title: II.
+FUNDING AWARD & ADVANCE Advance Requested: \$ Amount allowed is the lesser o f the first 30 days or 25% of the award) Total Award: ()% An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
 The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
 Only one advance payment can be made per grant each fiscal year.
 If the awarded requests a second advance for a subsequent fiscal year, each advance shall be reviewed for approval.
 The use of an advance payment shall be consistent with all terms and conditions of the grant.
 III.
-ADVANCE PAYMENT SPENDING PLA in section V of this form.
-N/TIMELINE NARRATIVE IF attached separatel y, it must be signed b by the represe ntatives identified

-IV.
-TERMS AND CONDITIONS

-The applicant must submit a statement of need for

-The applicant must submit documentation of the u fiscal monitor before the end of the grant perfo use the advanced funds in accordance with all th rmance period, or sooner, if explicitly request

-Identify the type of documentation that will be su - FA:

-· L ancelled checks Other 0.5%

-The DBH grant project director will withhold the fi until documentation supporting use of the advance t advanced or up to 25% of the gr ant awara (whichever is higher)

-V. SIGNATURES OF AUTHORITY

-I certify that I am the Executive Director of the a oplicant organization and a m authorized to subi nit this Advance Paym nent Request o n behalf of the applicant.

-Signature: Date:

-Print Name: Title:

-I certify that I am the Chairperson of the Board o the applicant. f Directors of the applican t organization and c m authorized to subn nit this Advanc e Payment Request on behalf of

-Signature: Date:

-Print Name: Title:

-VI.
-THIS SECTION IS FOR DBH APPROVA LONLY

-Notification of need for the advance payment wa s included in the original ap oplication Yes No

-Approved Advanced Amount: \$

-Project Director Print Nai Approval Signature: Print Nai Print Name: Date:

-Chief Operating Officer Approval Signature: Print Name: Date: Date:

-Initial the checkbox below to acknowledge advanced payment approval.

-Grants Management Division Print Name: Date:

-Administrative Services Manager Print Name: Date:

-Office of the Chief Financial Officer Print Name: Date:
+ADVANCE PAYMENT SPENDING PLAN in section V of this form. /TIMELINE NARRATIVE IF attached separately y, it must be signed by the represe entatives identified IV.
+TERMS AND CONDITIONS The applicant must submit a statement of need fo the specified amount of c idvance payment (pl ease attach and sign).
+The applicant must submit documentation of the u fiscal monitor before the end of the grant perfo use the advanced funds in accordance with all the mance period, or sooner, if explicitly requeste Identify the type of documentation that will be sul • Receipts Paid invoices Genera The DBH grant project director will withhold the fi ancelled checks Other rant award (whichever is higher) until documentation supporting use of the advance r davanced or up to 25% or me g rum awara (winchever is migher) V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the ap plicant organization and a m authorized to subn nit this Advance Payment Request on behalf of the applicant.
+Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board or the applicant.
+Directors of the applicant t organization and a m authorized to submit this Advar ice Payment Request on behalf of Signature: Date: Print Name: Title: VI.
+THIS SECTION IS FOR DBH APPROVA ONLY Notification of need for the advance payment was included in the original ap pplication Yes No Approved Advanced Amount: \$ Project Director Approval Signature: Print Name Date: Chief Operating Officer Approval Signature: Print Name: Date: he checkbox below to ack i nowledge advanced payment approval.
+Grants Management Division Print Name: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Print Name: Date: